Low Magnesium Symptoms Shouldn’t be Ignored

 When Mg++ falls below the threshold needed for your nerves to correctly send signals, patients most commonly complain about muscle cramping.
 Truthfully, my patients have had multiple symptoms before their muscles cramped.
 They did not associate those symptoms to low magnesium.
 When I discuss muscles cramps, patients usually think of a charlie-horse or a crick in their neck.
-But other common symptoms of a cramping muscle include a headache in the back of your head, or near your temples.
-Symptoms can also involve a deep tummy pain due to your bladder or bowel muscles cramping.
+But other common symptoms of a cramping muscle include a headache in the back of your head, or near your temples. check over here Symptoms can also involve a deep tummy pain due to your bladder or bowel muscles cramping.
 You might even experience heart arrhythmia or chest pain from the cramping of your heart muscle.
 All these are common symptoms that can bother people with low magnesium.

 The Danger of Dropping Magnesium Levels